-In order to receive proper academic advising, students are encouraged to declare a mathematics major in the freshman year.
+In order to receive proper academic advising, a student is encouraged to declare a mathematics major in the freshman year.
 A grade point average of 2.5 with no failing grades in mathematics courses through MATH 351 is a minimum indication of success in this major.